01RodrigoHenriques/01RodrigoHenriques/README.md

 My internship spans the full security operations cycle — Blue Team monitoring and threat detection, firewall management, Red Team techniques, and penetration testing.
 I approach security with a hands-on mindset: I prefer to build, break, and document rather than study from the outside in.

-Alongside cybersecurity, I work as a **Frontend Developer** on [ImoHarmonia](https://imoharmonia.com) — an AI-powered urban planning compliance platform affiliated with Instituto Politécnico da Guarda and winner of **Poliempreende 2025**.
+Alongside cybersecurity, I worked as a **Frontend Developer** on [ImoHarmonia](https://imoharmonia.com) — an AI-powered urban planning compliance platform affiliated with Instituto Politécnico da Guarda and winner of **Poliempreende 2025**.

 ---